Actindo-AG/Documentation/EDI/UserInterface/01_Exports.md

 - [CONTINUE]
    Click this button to save your settings.
 The *Map attributes* wizard window is displayed (see below).

-Step 2: Map attributes
+### Step 2: Map attributes

+*DataHub Exporter > Exports > Select export definition > Tab Data sources > Click an exporter definition*

+*DataHub Exporter > Exports > Select export definition > Tab Data sources > Click the Add button > Click the CONTINUE button*

+![Map attributes](../../Assets/Screenshots/EDI/UserInterface/MapAttributes.png "[Map attributes)]")

 This step is also displayed, when you select a data source for editing.

-![Map attributes](../../Assets/Screenshots/EDI/UserInterface/MapAttributes.png "[Map attributes)]")

 For detailed information on the mapping functions, see [Mapping](../../DataHub/UserInterface/02d_ETL.md#mapping) in the *DataHub* documentation.

->[Info] Note that the wizard does not provide the whole functional scope that the *DataHub* mapping provides, because the wizard contains only those functions that are relevant for mappings to export messages.
+>[Info] Note that the wizard does not provide the whole functional scope that the *DataHub* mapping provides, because the wizard contains only those functions that are relevant for export message mappings.

 - [CANCEL]
    Click this button to finish the wizard without saving it.
 The wizard window is closed.